SoftSec-KAIST/SURI/README.md

 ## Run Experiments

-We have three different sets of benchmark binaries because the running environments of our comparison targets, Ddisasm and Egalito, differ (see 1.1).
+We have three different sets of benchmark binaries because we have different the running environments of our comparison targets, Ddisasm and Egalito (see [2 Build Docker Images](#2-build-docker-images)).

 To easily distinguish between different benchmark binary sets, we define the following categories: